backstage/backstage/docs/tutorials/package-role-migration.md

 - In places where the entire repo is being built, use `yarn backstage-cli repo build`, which also supports the `--since` flag.
 The migration here is a bit more nuanced as it depends on why you are building all packages.
   - If you are building all packages to **verify** that you are able to build them, you most likely want `backstage-cli repo build --all`.
 The `--all` flag signals that bundled packages like `packages/app` and `packages/backend` should be built as well.
 Pair this up with a `--since` flag in CI to avoid needing to build all packages.
   - If you are building all packages to **publish** them, then `backstage-cli repo build` is enough, as it builds all published packages.
   - If you are building all packages to **deploy** them, you likely don't want to use the `repo` command at all, simply call `yarn build` in the packages you want to deploy instead.
 For example, if you are deploying the backend with a docker host build, it's enough to call `yarn build` inside `packages/backend`.
+In a standard `@backstage/create-app` there is also a shorthand for building the backend from the root, `yarn build:backend`.

 ## FAQ